-Cash provided by operating activities was \$163.8 million during the first six months of 2020 compared with \$26.6 million during the same period in 2019.
-This increase was primarily driven by a \$43.3 million change in receivables, net, a \$35.9 million change in accounts payable and accrued liabilities and a \$19.4 million change in billings in excess of costs driven by timing of payments and project billings.
-Operating cash flows in the current year benefited by approximately \$10.5 million from the deferral of payroll taxes allowed by the Coronavirus Aid, Relief, and Economic Security Act ("CARES Act") as well as approximately \$8.5 million benefit from being allowed to defer federal and state tax payments that normally would have been paid by June 30, 2020.
+Cash provided by operating activities was \$21.9 million during the first three months of 2020 compared with \$1.0 million during the same period in 2019.
+This increase was primarily driven by a \$46.1 million change in billings in excess of costs driven by timing of payments and project billings and a \$13.5 million change in accounts payable and accrued liabilities.
+These increases were partially offset by a \$46.2 million change in receivables, net.

-Cash Used in Investing Activities-During the first six months of 2020, cash used in investing activities was \$115.2 million compared to \$211.3 million during the same period in 2019.
-The \$96.2 million decrease in cash used primarily relates to cash paid (net of cash acquired) for acquisitions in 2020 compared to the same period in 2019.
+Cash Used in Investing Activities-During the first three months of 2020, cash used in investing activities was \$15.5 million compared to \$9.8 million during the same period in 2019.
+The \$5.7 million increase in cash used primarily relates to cash paid (net of cash acquired) for acquisitions, including the acquisition of the electrical contractor in North Carolina.

-Cash Provided by (Used in) Financing Activities-Cash used in financing activities was \$46.2 million for the first six months of 2020 compared to cash provided by financing activities of \$175.9 million during the same period in 2019.
-The \$222.1 million decrease in cash provided by financing activities is primarily due to a \$180.3 million decrease in net proceeds from the senior credit facility compared to the prior year driven by stronger operating cash flows in the current year that allowed us to pay down more debt and due to additional funding obtained in 2019 for the acquisition of Walker.
+Cash Provided by (Used in) Financing Activities-Cash provided by financing activities was \$76.1 million for the first three months of 2020 compared to cash used in financing activities of \$7.7 million during the same period in 2019.
+The \$83.8 million increase in cash provided by financing activities is primarily due to \$111.6 million more in net proceeds from the senior credit facility compared to the prior year, primarily used to fund the acquisition of the electrical contractor acquired in the first quarter of 2020 as well as the acquisition of the mechanical contractor in Texas, which closed on April 1, 2020.